logpai/loglizer/README.md

 We will give a brief introduction about anomaly detection first, next, the overview of framework is described.
 Finally, six anomay detection methods are given, together with the code and original papers.

+## Paper
+Our paper named "Experience Report: System Log Analysis for Anomaly Detection" have been accepted by the 27th International Symposium on Software Reliability Engineering (ISSRE 2016), Ottawa, Canada.
+Here is some detailed information:
+Title: Experience Report: System Log Analysis for Anomaly Detection
+Authors: Shilin He, Jieming Zhu, Pinjia He, and Michael R. Lyu

+Please feel free to contact us if you have any questions: slhe@cse.cuhk.edu.hk

 ***
 ## Introduction
 System logs can be utilized to detect system anomalies, which plays an important role in the maintainence of large-scale distributed systems.
 In this toolbox, we implenmented and released six state-of-the-art log-based anomaly detection methods, including three supervised methods and three unsupervised methods.
 The framework of our anomaly detection toolbox are given as following: